 In addition to the required curriculum, string students at Northwestern benefit from a wide variety of concerts, master classes, and performance opportunities.

 Chicago Symphony Orchestra/Civic Orchestra of Chicago Fellowships

-Master of music orchestral string performance applicants are eligible for this program.
+Through a faculty nomination process, select string students may be eligible to receive a fellowship.
 Fellowships include full tuition and provide an exceptional opportunity for students to play under some of the world's great conductors.

 Guest Master Classes

 Northwestern string students frequently perform in master classes with such visiting artists as Anner Bylsma, Ruggiero Ricci, Heinrich Schiff, Joseph Silverstein, Janos Starker, Glenn Dicterow, Lynn Harrell, Robert Chen, Donald McInnes, and John Sharp.